Ipstenu/ban-hammer/readme.txt

 Many thanks are due to WP-Deadbolt, for making me think about SQL and TTC for StopForumSpam integration.
 MASSIVE credit to Travis Hamera for the StopForumSpam/cURL fix!
 And then props to Helen Hou-Sandí for not using curl at all.
 Protip?
 Use <a href="http://planetozh.com/blog/2009/08/how-to-make-http-requests-with-wordpress/">WP_http</a> instead!

 ==Changelog==

+= 3.0 =
+* MONTH 2020 by ipstenu
+* Dropping support for pre-5.5 sites

 = 2.7.1 =
 * August 2020 by Ipstenu